 Over the years, raccoon’s diet has slowly adapted to highly rely on human food.
 Meanwhile, they are getting more and more brazen to scavenge for trash from Vancouverites garbage bins or even break into kitchens to steal food.

 In addition to messing up residents’ garbage bins, raccoons cause one of the worse nuisances to property owners by producing structural damages to roofs and potentially transmitting diseases to the pets and family members.
+If you’ve experienced such damage, consider reaching out to a roofer burnaby for repairs.
 Their ability to learn and adapt in urban spaces make it extremely hard to keep them out of buildings.
-To prevent raccoons from invading your home, constant raccoon prevention efforts are required to make your place less attractive to raccoons.

 Top 5 Raccoon Prevention Tips On How to Get Rid of Raccoons